Not Emery's captain: Ugly Xhaka impasse exposing Arsenal manager as weak | Goal.com

 Unai Emery held his pre-match press conference on Tuesday at London Colney and once the usual customaries were out of the way, the conversation immediately turned to Xhaka and the fall-out from Sunday’s game against Crystal Palace.

-Publicly, he has handled it well and said the right things - but Arsenal’s head coach must take a large part of the blame for the impasse that the club currently finds itself in.
+Publicly, he has handled the situation well and said all the right things – but Arsenal’s head coach must take a large part of the blame for the impasse that the club currently finds itself in.

 Arsenal want Xhaka to apologise and they have been trying to make that happen almost from the moment the midfielder trudged off the pitch against Palace, shirt in hand having flung the captain’s armband in the direction of Pierre-Emerick Aubameyang.

 "I think we make individual mistakes and we need to make apologies for one circumstance,” said Emery.
-“We suggest him to do that (apologise).
+“We suggested it to him to do that (apologise).

 "We are seeing that he is devastated and very down.
-First is to look after him.
+The first thing is to look after him.
 We need our family, our friends, our supporters to support us, like us, love us.
 He is not feeling that with the supporters at the moment."

 The problem for Arsenal is that, as it stands, Xhaka doesn’t want to apologise.